-The organization will pick you up from your hotel in Cusco at 4:30 am to begin your expedition on the Salkantay Trail, on your way to Machu Picchu, stopping beforehand in Mollepata.
+The organization will pick you up from your hotel in Cusco between 5 and 5:30 AM to begin your expedition on the Salkantay Trail, on your way to Machu Picchu, stopping beforehand in Mollepata.
 One of the organization’s employees, an experienced local, will meet you in “La Casona de Mechita,” a small tourist restaurant, and provide you with information about your upcoming hike, distributing water and small snacks.
 You will then be driven to Challacancha and hike for about two hours to the Soraypampa refuge.
 Sip on mate made from coca leaves, a traditional remedy to altitude sickness.
 Settle into your rooms in Soraypampa, which is equipped with comfortable bedrooms, complete bathrooms, and hot showers in rooms with queen beds or rooms with two or three single beds.
 Refugios Salkantay offers savory, nutritious, local food and welcomes vegetarians.
 After a hearty meal, you will join the organization on an acclimating hike from the hostel to Humantay Lake.
 Take in the breathtaking views of Mount Salkantay.
 Imagine how the Incans would have looked up in awe at this sacred mountain.
-The hike, which should take, in the first part, three hours from start to finish, will prepare you for the more adventurous second day.
+The first part of the hike should take three hours from start to finish, will prepare you for the more adventurous second day.
 After finishing this exciting first day, return to the hostel for a cocktail and deliciously prepared dinner.

-In the afternoon, prepare to leave the dry landscape of the highlands and enter the higher region of the Amazon jungle, called “the woods of clouds”.
+In the afternoon, prepare to leave the dry landscape of the highlands and enter the higher region of the Amazon jungle, called the "cloud forest”.
 You will have a 3 hour hike on a wide path of dense forest.
 Marvel at the gorgeous hills, decorated with expansive landscapes and a great variety of wildlife and native plants.
 The forest for much of the year is hot or has a mild temperature.
 Upon completing this magnificent hike, you will arrive at Chaway, where private transportation awaits to travel by car for 40 minutes until you reach Lucmamamba.
-You will be welcomed by a local family who will take you to your rooms with a private bath and hot shower.
-Rest from your challenging hike and enjoy a nourishing dinner.
-The Refuge of Lucmabanba is found within the Pure Natural Environment surrounded by plantations of coffee, bananas and many more plants.
+You will be welcomed by a local family who will take you to your room, equipped with a private bath and hot shower.
+Rest up from your challenging hike and enjoy a nourishing dinner.
+The Refuge of Lucmabanba is found within the Pure Natural Environment surrounded by plantations of coffee, bananas and many other crops.
 Take in the sights and smells of this agricultural paradise before your third day.

 Wake up bright and early to visit the wonder of Machu Picchu.
 The control point is open from 6 am until 5 pm and you can go up in a bus (US$24).
 You can spend some time at Aguas Caliente and purchase your tickets or you can also go up by foot, which will take you about 1 hour and 30 minutes.
 You need to buy your entrance ticket before departing on your trek so make sure to budget time in your morning schedule for that.
 Once you are in Machu Picchu, stroll through the city and await the sunrise to take in the most picturesque views of Machu Picchu.
 Explore the sacred city and take in the natural views around you.
 When you're ready, you can take the bus back to Aguas Calientes before returning by train and bus to Ollantaytambo and Cusco (return transportation not included in tour price).